refinedev/refine/documentation/docs/authentication/hooks/use-is-authenticated/index.md

 ---
-title: useIsAuthenticated
+title: "useIsAuthenticated Hook | Authentication | Refine v5"
-description: useIsAuthenticated data hook from Refine is a modified version of react-query's useMutation for create mutations
+description: "Explore how to use the useIsAuthenticated hook in Refine v5.
+Learn how to secure OAuth, JWT for secure enterprise React apps.
+Learn with code examples."
 source: /packages/core/src/hooks/auth/useIsAuthenticated/index.ts
 ---